Aliases for PLD1 Gene

 GeneCards Summary for PLD1 Gene

-PLD1 (Phospholipase D1, Phosphatidylcholine-Specific) is a Protein Coding gene.
-Among its related pathways are Immune System and Ras signaling pathway.
+PLD1 (Phospholipase D1) is a Protein Coding gene.
+Among its related pathways are Metabolism and Immune System.
 GO annotations related to this gene include phosphatidylinositol binding and N-acylphosphatidylethanolamine-specific phospholipase D activity.
 An important paralog of this gene is PLD2.

 UniProtKB/Swiss-Prot for PLD1 Gene